Estimating Fiscal Multipliers by Combining Statistical Identification with Potentially Endogenous Proxies: Estimating fiscal multipliers

-\citet{mertens2014reconciliation} use a tax proxy $z_{\tau,t}$ and an additional zero restriction imposing that government spending does not respond contemporaneously to changes in economic activity.
-The tax proxy relies on a series of possibly unanticipated tax shocks, a subset of the \citet{Romer2010} tax shocks identified by studying narrative records of tax policy decisions.\footnote{To achieve exogeneity of the proxy the authors exploit the narrative information in official historical documents in two ways.
-First, they verify that the policy documents do not discuss a desire to respond to current or prospective economic conditions and return growth to normal.
-Second, within the set of policy changes not motivated by the near-term economic outlook, they focus on tax changes motivated either by a desire to reduce the budget deficit or by raising long-run growth.
-Moreover, \citet{mertens2014reconciliation} use only those tax shocks to instrument exogenous policy changes for which potential anticipation effects are arguably unlikely.
-More precisely, they omit all tax liability changes that were implemented more than 90 days (one quarter) after becoming law.} As argued, the tax proxy measures changes in the tax system that are primarily not related to the state of the economy and thereby it should offer a valid proxy for tax shocks.
+\citet{mertens2014reconciliation} use a tax proxy $z_{\tau,t}$ and a zero restriction imposing that government spending does not respond contemporaneously to changes in economic activity.
+The tax proxy relies on a series of possibly unanticipated tax shocks, a subset of the \citet{Romer2010} tax shocks identified by studying narrative records of tax policy decisions.
+As argued, the tax proxy measures changes in the tax system that are not related to the state of the economy and thereby it should offer a valid proxy for tax shocks.
 Therefore, \citet{mertens2014reconciliation} impose the following exogeneity assumptions

-Instead of using a fiscal proxy, \citet{caldara2017analytics} rely on the non-fiscal \citet{Fernald2012} TFP measure as a proxy $z_{y,t}$ for output shocks and additionally assume that government spending does not respond contemporaneously to structural tax shocks.
+Instead of using a fiscal proxy, \citet{caldara2017analytics} rely on the non-fiscal \citet{Fernald2012} TFP measure as a proxy $z_{y,t}$ for output shocks and additionally assume that government spending does not respond contemporaneously to tax shocks.
 The \citet{Fernald2012} technology series measures total factor productivity adjusted for changes in factor utilization. \citet{Fernald2012} carefully eliminates these sources of endogenous movements such that his resulting purified TFP series can be understood as solely reflecting exogenous technology variations which motivates the two exogeneity assumptions